hamaskhan/Part_ID_prediction/README.md

 Additional Experiments: I also experimented with RandomForest and Bagging/Boosting, but their average per-class accuracy was lower compared to the SVM.
 I attempted further optimization of the SVM parameters using GridSearch, but this was quite time-consuming on my MacBook Air hardware.

+- run 'src/train.py' to train and save the models.
-The ‘src/predict.py’ has the code to run the prediction and show the time taken on the dataset.csv.
-The prediction time on individual instances is very fast (~1 second) as the model is light.
+- run ‘src/predict.py’ to run the prediction and show the time taken on the dataset.csv.